cdsvdsvfs/SED/README.md

-# SACB: Tackling Label Noise in a Self-Adaptive Class-Balanced Manner
+# SED:Foster Adaptivity and Balance in Learning with Noisy Labels
-**Abstract:** Label noise is inevitable in the real-world dataset, which makes deep neural networks overfit seriously and hurts the model performance dramatically.
+**Abstract:** Label noise is ubiquitous in real-world scenarios, posing a practical challenge to supervised models due to its effect in hurting the generalization performance of deep neural networks.
-The excellent performance of current methods for learning with label noise is based on prior solid knowledge, such as noise rate, artificially preset threshold, and a well-labeled subset.
-However, this prior solid knowledge is difficult to estimate and obtain in real-world scenarios.
-Specifically, we design an innovative elf-adaptive Class-balanced sample Selection (SCS) method.
-Dynamically updated global thresholds and class-based local thresholds of SCS are estimated to divide the clean and noisy subsets based on given labels’ prediction probability and statistical values.
-Besides, we propose a Self-adaptive Class-balanced sample Re-weighting (SCR) method.
-A dynamic truncated normal distribution is estimated to assign different weights to different corrected samples based on their confidence to alleviate the deviation of correcting label class distribution.
-Finally, we employ Consistency Regularization (CR) between the sample’s strong data augmentation predictions and the sample’s weak data augmentation correction labels to mitigate the influence of a few inevitable noisy samples in the clean subset.
-Extensive experiment results on synthetic and real-world datasets demonstrate our proposed method's effectiveness and superiority, especially when the labeled data are extremely noisy (e.g., Symmetric-80%).
+Existing methods primarily employ the sample selection paradigm and usually rely on dataset-dependent prior knowledge (e.g., a pre-defined threshold) to cope with label noise, inevitably degrading the adaptivity.
+Moreover, existing methods tend to neglect the class balance in selecting samples, leading to biased model performance.
+To this end, we propose a simple yet effective approach named \textbf{SED} to deal with label noise in a \textbf{S}elf-adaptiv\textbf{E} and class-balance\textbf{D} manner.
+Specifically, we first design a novel sample selection strategy to empower self-adaptivity and class balance when identifying clean and noisy data.
+A mean-teacher model is then employed to correct labels of noisy samples.
+Subsequently, we propose a self-adaptive and class-balanced sample re-weighting mechanism to assign different weights to detected noisy samples.
+Finally, we additionally employ consistency regularization on selected clean samples to improve model generalization performance.
+Extensive experimental results on synthetic and real-world datasets demonstrate the effectiveness and superiority of our proposed method..

 # Pipeline